Jimmy2027/DCM-for-MS/README.md

 The script makes a DCM folder where it saves all the DCM files with the prior parameters and posterior expectations etc.

 ## Node strength analysis for spectral DCM
-After running the model inversion with spectral DCM the script `plot_EC.m` can be used to calculate all the node strengths with the method described in our report.
+After running the model inversion with spectral DCM the script `plt_node_strengths.m` can be used to calculate all the node strengths with the method described in our report.
 The function will also directly plot the results over the sessions.

 ## Second level analysis with PEB for spectral DCM
 To calculate the independent effects (Time,Disease and Interaction TIme/Disease) as well as to look for a sparser model PEB was used with a factorial design.